A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Further simulation results

 \item

 for $(z_1,z_2)\in[0,1]^2$, cf.~Figure \ref{Fig:2DResults2} (last panel). \end{enumerate}

-The obtained estimates for the ground truth from \eqref{Eq:2DTruth3} are shown in Figures \ref{Fig:2DResults3} and \ref{Fig:2Dmarginals}, under increasing sample sizes $n=50,250,1000$.
-For an enhanced visualization, the latter plot shows the one-dimensional projections of the posterior means along the two diagonals of the covariate space $\Zcal = [0,1]^2$.
+The obtained estimates for the ground truth from \eqref{Eq:2DTruth3} are shown in Figures \ref{Fig:2DResults3} and \ref{Fig:2Dmarginals}.
+For an enhanced visualization, the latter displays the one-dimensional projections of the posterior means along the two diagonals of the covariate space $\Zcal = [0,1]^2$.
 This allows to more clearly asses the quality of the reconstruction of important features of the true intensity, such as the peak located in the top-right corner, and the depression concentrated in the bottom part.
-Figure \eqref{Eq:2DTruth3} displays the result for the ground truth from \eqref{Eq:2DTruth3}.
-The associated (relative) $L^2$-estimation errors, averaged across 100 replications of each experiment, and their standard deviations, are reported in Table \ref{Tab:2DResults3}.
+Results for the ground truth \eqref{Eq:2DTruth2} are shown in Figure \eqref{Eq:2DTruth3}.
+Table \ref{Tab:2DResults3} reports the estimation errors.
 The performance of the averaged kernel estimates is also included.